 Example: The Sordid Tale of the Bakers’ Guild War

 One of my favorite subplots in a past game came out of nowhere in a city adventure.
-One of the characters started out with a mistress – a bored baker’s wife – as part of his backstory.
-We briefly stated that pair met a couple of times in secrecy, and the mistress was a good source of information for an ongoing investigation.
+One of the characters started out with a mistress, a bored baker’s wife, as part of his backstory.
+We briefly stated that pair met a couple of times in secrecy, and the mistress was an excellent source of information for an ongoing investigation.

-Sadly the campaign took a U-turn, and we never figured out whatever happened in the baker guild war.
+Sadly the campaign changed direction, and we never figured out whatever happened with the baker guild war.
 Such an opportunity wasted.
-The investigation lasted 3-4 sessions.
-The details of the actual adventure are mostly forgotten and would have been lost entirely if not for my journal.
-But the spontaneous little drama with the mercenary, the baker, and the baker’s wife sticks with me still, five years later.
+The investigation lasted 3-4 sessions, and the details of the actual adventure are mostly forgotten and would have been lost entirely if not for my journal.
+But this spontaneous little drama with the mercenary, the baker, and the baker’s wife sticks with me still, five years later.

 “Make your characters want something right away even if it’s only a glass of water.”

 Asking questions is a proven method of making your world make sense.
 So what does asking questions mean?
 What I take from it is that should be asking questions about a character or subject until you have mapped out every unclear aspect.
 If something is vague to you, the builder of your world, then you can bet your audience feel the same.

 Asking questions will help you iron out wrinkles in your backstory and force you to make a decision where you otherwise would have left problems unresolved.
 It also forces you to face cliches and make up your mind of what you want from your world.